Renting A Living Christmas Tree Is Now A Thing, & Much Better For The Environment

 It’s that time of year again.
-The dusty box of decorations comes out of the back of the hall closet, the windows are covered in tinsel and fairy lights, and, of course, a large trees smothered in baubles takes center stage in the living room.
+The dusty box of decorations comes out of the back of the hall closet, the windows are covered in tinsel and fairy lights, and, of course, a large tree smothered in baubles takes center stage in the living room.

 Our City Forest Nursery is one such company offering rented trees for Christmas this year.
 They’ve also changed up the species of trees.
 A traditional Christmas tree is usually a Noble or Douglas fir tree, but Our City Forest Nursery instead offers trees that are native to California.

-Their website reads: “We have a variety of California native and street tree approved species available to rent.
+“We have a variety of California native and street tree approved species available to rent.
 This year we are asking participants to come by the Nursery to see our selection and make your choice in-person.
-We do not carry any “traditional-like” species because they will not fare well in our communities.
-Instead we are growing trees that are suitable for the San José area.”
+We do not carry any ‘traditional-like’ species because they will not fare well in our communities.
+Instead we are growing trees that are suitable for the San Jose area,” their website reads.

 If you’re looking for a green and more environmental-friendly Christmas tree this year, you can rent a living potted tree from @SFUrbanForester.
 Sign up by December 1 for an early-bird discount and pick up your tree this weekend. https://t.co/rceRvT3sxG